How SAFE Notes Affect Your 409A Valuation

 For the broader safe harbor framework that this requirement sits inside, see our coverage of the 409A safe harbor independent appraisal standard.

-What Your 409A Report Should Document About SAFE Notes
+What Should Your 409A Report Document About SAFE Notes?

 A defensible 409A report that handles SAFE notes correctly includes specific documentation that an IRS examiner or M&A due-diligence team can verify.
 Look for these items in the report when you receive it:

-• SAFE inventory.
+- SAFE inventory.
 A table listing every outstanding SAFE, with date, amount, cap, discount, MFN, and pre- vs post-money form.
 This is the appraiser's evidence that the SAFEs were considered.

-• Methodology narrative.
+- Methodology narrative.
 An explicit statement of which SAFE treatment method was used (separate convertible class in the OPM, or conversion-at-cap simplification) and why.

-• Cap table reconciliation.
+- Cap table reconciliation.
 A reconciliation showing how the SAFEs are modeled in the OPM relative to the executed SAFE documents — this is the appraiser's evidence that the modeling matches the actual SAFE terms.

-• OPM waterfall with SAFE breakpoints.
+- OPM waterfall with SAFE breakpoints.
 A breakpoint analysis that shows how the SAFE converts at different exit values; this is the heart of the OPM calculation when SAFEs are present.

-• Sensitivity analysis.
+- Sensitivity analysis.
 Where the SAFE treatment method materially affects common stock value, a brief sensitivity table showing the range of plausible FMVs under different assumptions.

-• MFN and side-letter discussion.
+- MFN and side-letter discussion.
 Where any SAFE has MFN provisions or side letters, the report should discuss how those provisions were considered.

 A report that lacks these items but still purports to value a SAFE-funded company has a documentation gap that is fixable on revision — ask the appraiser to add the missing analysis before relying on the report for option grants.
 For the broader cap-table considerations that affect 409A modeling, see our coverage of how your cap table affects your 409A valuation and the related discussion of 409A valuation with convertible notes.

-Bottom Line: SAFE Notes and Your 409A
+What Is the Bottom Line on SAFE Notes and Your 409A?

 Get a 409A Valuation That Handles SAFEs Correctly